 For those of you who thought we only adventured in our VW bus, we also have a huge passion for sailing and our dream is to live on a sailboat one day!
 I come from a family of sailors and Leo caught the sailing bug over 10 years ago when he first went with my family.
 Leo fell so in love with it he went to a sailing school and became a certified skipper a couple years ago, and we have been trying to sail every chance we get.
 We always joke and call our VW bus our "land vessel (L/V)" and dream of the day we might add a sailing vessel (S/V) to the fleet.

 Most of our sailing has been in the Caribbean, other than a recent sailing adventure to Catalina Island off the coast of California with my 65 year old brother.
-You'll want to bookmark that to read over a cup of coffee later, or to read after this.
+We have a blog post and video coming out soon that documents that wild adventure!
 But this year we started turning to local adventures even more than usual to fuel our spirits during the pandemic.
 We save up all our pennies to make these adventures happen, and it takes a lot of not eating out, skipping the shopping, and more- but it's well worth it to us as we fill our life with more memories than things.
 Do you have the same mentality?
 Tell us about it in the comments below, and send any hints on how to save those pennies.

 When we found a way to sail in Colorado, we were thrilled to try a place closer to home where we could get out on the water to work on building our skills and have some fun on the weekends.
 We found the marina at Lake Dillon, CO where you can rent various water crafts including small sailboats, and planned a weekend adventure to camp in the bus by the lake and sail during the day.